 It’s not a secret Adobe Photoshop has the whole bunch of different options not only for illustrating but also for photo editing (as it comes from it’s name Photoshop was originally created for dealing with photos J ), web design and printing.
-There are build-in handful filters, camera RAW and retouch tools for your photos, slicing and saving for web for your banners and newsletters, and CMYK profiles to prepare your images for printing which Procreate doesn’t have.
+There are build-in handful filters, camera RAW and retouch tools for your photos, slicing and saving for web for your banners and newsletters, which Procreate doesn’t have.

 -Amount of layers

-Different iPads depending on their memory storage allow you to use from 28 up to 90 layers in your Procreate.
+Different iPads depending on their memory storage and your canvas size allow you to use a limited amount of layers in Procreate.
 Photoshop on the contrary allows you to utilize hundreds of layers (which is vital for complex projects and highly detailed drawings).
 You are indeed free to edit every layer you’ve created at certain point without a need to merge them every once in a while.